tangent-tz/tan-S/Documentation/Lexical Analyzer/Punctuator.md

 - `prototype()`: Return the prototype token for a given punctuator.
 - `forLexeme()`: Find the punctuator that corresponds to a given lexeme.
 If no matching punctuator is found, it returns `NULL_PUNCTUATOR`.
 This method is overloaded to accept both `String` and `Character` inputs.

-For example, if your compiler is currently processing the character '+', you can use the `Punctuator.forLexeme('+')` method to find the corresponding `Punctuator` (which would be `Punctuator.ADD`).
-You could then use the `Punctuator.prototype()` method to create a new `LextantToken` representing an addition operation at the current location in the text.
+For example, if the compiler is currently processing the character '+', we can use the `Punctuator.forLexeme('+')` method to find the corresponding `Punctuator` (which would be `Punctuator.ADD`). we could then use the `Punctuator.prototype()` method to create a new `LextantToken` representing an addition operation at the current location in the text.

 The commented out code at the end of the enum indicates an alternate, more efficient way to implement the `forLexeme()` method using a hashtable.
 This can be faster because it allows for constant-time lookup of punctuators by lexeme, rather than the linear-time search implemented by the `rawForLexeme()` method.
 However, this optimization might come at the cost of readability and simplicity.

 EXAMPLE:

-Let's consider the following source code that your compiler is analyzing:
+Let's consider the following source code that the compiler is analyzing:

 ```
 let a = 2;